 Fault Cause Remedy The speed of rotation is too low.
 Reestablish the correct speed and direction of rotation.
 The system pressure is lower than anticipated.
 Check the system curve.
 There is air or gas in the pumped liquid.
 Remove the air from the pumped liquid.
 The wear rings are worn.
 Check clearance between wear surfaces.
 The impeller is damaged.
 Check that parts are not damaged.
 The impeller diameter is too small.
 Replace the impeller with one of the correct diameter.
 Discharge pressure is too low.
 The direction of rotation is wrong.
 Check rotation.
-Interchange two wires in the power supply.
+Interchange two power supply.
 The pump has lost its prime.
 Re-prime the pump.
 There is insufficient NPSH.
 Restore required NPSH.
 Passages are restricted.
 Clean the impeller and pump housing passages.
 Joints are leaking.
-Tighten the joints.
-Tighten the packing.
-Check O-ring between sleeve and shaft.
-Check gaskets.
+Tighten the joints.Tighten the packing.Check O-ring between sleeve and shaft.Check gaskets.
 The suction line is drawing air.
 Tighten the line connections.
 The suction head is insufficient.
 The suction lift is too high, or there is insufficient NPSH.
 Reduce the suction lift or restore the required NPSH.
 Air or gas is trapped in the pumped liquid.
 Remove the trapped air or gas from liquid.
 The strainer is clogged.
 Clean the strainer.
+Reestablish proper alignment of the pump and the motor.
 Poor alignment of the pump.
-The inlet and Reestablish proper alignment of the pump and the motor.
-Support the inlet and outlet pipes. outlet pipe clamps are loose.
+The inlet and Support the inlet and outlet pipes. outlet pipe clamps are loose.
 Make sure the vibration dampers, flexible pipes, and conduit connectors are installed correctly.
 The foundation is cracked.
 Repair the foundation.
 The ball bearings are worn.
 Replace the worn bearings, and renew the lubrication.
 The noise level has increased.
+The motor is unbalanced.
 Disconnect the motor, and operate it alone.
-The motor is unbalanced.
 Remove large pieces of debris, such as wood or rags, from the pump.
 Clean out the pump, if necessary.
 Alter the resonant pipes.
-Hydraulic reconance Change the pump speed.
+Under die neeen en Change the pump speed.
 Hydraulic resonance.
 Insert a pulsation damper on the pipe system.
 Insert a flow straightener.
 Insufficient flow.
 The pump is not primed.
 Check suction conditions.
 Prime the pump.